FireIsGood/obsidian-everforest-enchanted/custom_background_image.md

 Local images are a bit harder and you'll need to know how to create and use  snippets due to security changes in 1.3 with how Obsidian allows file system access.

-You can leave the Style Settings variables as snippets are always higher priority than style settings.
+You can leave the Style Settings variables alone when using local images since snippets are always higher priority than style settings.

+Using large local images **can cause lag**.
+If you're having issues, you can try using smaller images sizes and formats like avif.
+You may also want to just use one image for both modes so you aren't loading extra images for no reason.

 If you want **different images** for both dark and light modes, you should use the following template: